Patty Thomas: Bob Hope Show

+Films

+Thomas appeared in the 1961 film The Ladies Man, 1938 film You Can't Take It with You.
+She also was in Smooth Sailing, a 1947 short film by Jerry Hopper, and the 2003 film Los no invitados.

+Death and legacy

+Thomas died on March 29, 2014, in Newport Beach, California.

-LegacyWho Threw That Coconut! is book by Jerry Colonna about the 1944 tour with Hope, Thomas and tours.
-Entertaining the Troops (1988) is documentary on the 1944 USO tour.
-Entertaining the Troops is noted as is has a reunion of Bob Hope's tour troupe, including Frances Langford, Patty Thomas and Tony Romano.
+Who Threw That Coconut! is a 1945 memoir by Jerry Colonna about the USO tours with Bob Hope, Thomas and others.
+Entertaining the Troops: American Entertainers in World War II is a 1988 documentary about American celebrities and entertainers who sold war bonds during World War II and those who participated in the USO campaign to provide entertainment to armed forces personnel at military bases in the U.S. and abroad.
+It is noted for the reunion of Hope's tour troupe of Patty Thomas, Frances Langford and Tony Romano.

 Patty is also remembered in the 1995 TV Movie, Bob Hope: Memories of World War II.
 Patty Thomas's Pith helmet from 1944 is on display at The National WWII Museum, it was given to her by troops of Group Pacific 7, a naval supply base in the Naval Base Marshall Islands.
 The Library of Congress has a page on Patty Thomas and her service to the United States Armed Forces over the years.